SiyaTM/Breakout-game/README.md

 The breakout game formed a big part of many childrens lives.
 This is a time when games were mean't to be enjoyed, Arcade style.

-The programming langauge used was Javascript.
+JavaScript is used as the programming language.

 The coding concepts used were as follows:
 .querySelector()